gnieboer/tsp-redesign/pages/account-basics/how-tsp-fits.md

     </button>
 <div id="a2" class="usa-accordion-content" markdown="1">

-If you’re a CSRS employee, your account is established by your agency after you make a contribution election using your agency's electronic payroll system (e.g., Employee Express) or complete and submit [Form TSP-1](/PDF/forms/tsp-1.pdf), *Election Form*.
+If you’re a CSRS employee, your account is established by your agency after you make a contribution election using your agency's electronic payroll system (e.g., Employee Express) or complete and submit [Election Form](/PDF/forms/tsp-1.pdf), *Form TSP-1*.

 </div>
   </li><li>